juhasev/sample-ninja-help/dynamic-profiling-page.md

 - less than 50,000 miles
 - more than 50,000 miles

 If you click on the "C" -button on the question (2) row, you can set condition when to display the question (2).
-Next select question (1) "Car ownership" from the menu and then checking "Yes" -option.
-Next you would repeat the same operation for question (3).
+Next, select question (1) "Car ownership" from the menu and then checking "Yes" -option.
+In order to display question (3) conditionally, you would repeat the same operation.

 > The follow up questions are prioritized to display immediately after the parent questions.
 However, due to daily question limit this may not always be the case.
 For example questions A & B may be asked and then followed up by question C the next day.
 Therefore you should set an identical priority for the follow up questions as for the parent question.